-Averaging Down Stocks as an Investment Strategy
+What to Know About Averaging Down as an Investment Strategy

 Is Averaging Down an Effective Strategy?

-When It Doesn't Pay to Average Down
+When It Might Not Pay to Average Down

-Investors who make short-term investments and are investing in stock rather than companies tend not to favor averaging down.
+Investors who make short-term investments and are investing simply in stock rather than companies tend not to favor averaging down.
 They look for buy and sell signals based on a number of indicators that follow trends rather than going against them.

 If your goal is to make money on the trade and you have no real interest in the underlying company other than how it might be affected by market, news or economic changes, then averaging down is likely not the right strategy for you.
 In most cases, that's because you don't know enough about the underlying company to determine if a drop in price is temporary or a reflection of a serious problem.

 If you're playing a short-term stock game, then averaging down probably doesn't make any sense.
-Take a small loss before it becomes a big loss and move on to your next investment.
+Consider your risk tolerance and take a small loss before it becomes a big loss.
+Then move on to your next investment.